{{org_field_logo}}

 At {{org_field_name}}, we are committed to ensuring that everyone we support:

-We align our approach with the Health and Social Care Standards, particularly:
+We align our approach with the Health and Social Care Standards, specifically:

 5. How We Manage Nutrition and Hydration Efficiently